 Innovations in Education, CDS Faculty Deploys AI Tutor

-During the spring 2024, Gold enlisted 127 students from his DS110 “Introduction to Programming in Python and Data Science Concepts” course to test an LLM-based homework tutor.
-Building on the Socratic teaching method—a learning approach that promotes student engagement through guided questioning rather than direct answers—Gold developed a GPT-4 powered bot as the core of the AI tool.
-The bot was given the homework assignments along with solutions, and was instructed not to give answers directly.
-Gold appropriately named the bot the DS110 Socratic AI Tutor.
+During spring 2024, Gold enlisted 127 students from his DS 110 “Introduction to Data Science with Python” course to test an LLM-based homework tutor.
+Building on the Socratic teaching method — a learning approach that promotes student engagement through guided questioning rather than direct answers — Gold developed a GPT-4-powered bot as the core of the AI tool.
+The bot was given the homework assignments along with solutions and was instructed not to provide answers directly.
+Gold appropriately named the bot the DS 110 Socratic AI Tutor.

 “The goal is to bring students into the interaction, work for the answers using the Socratic method, and not just give away the answer immediately,” he said.